Eva1879/HTML-Practice/README.md

 # HTML-Practice
-HTML practice using concepts, links and font changes and size
+HTML practice using concepts, i-frame links and font changes and size, learning to use radio, checkbox, option feature